fiamma-chain/btc-light-client/README.md

 ### Deploy the contract

-Before run deploy script, use `yarn prepare bits` to get the expected target.
+Before run deploy script, use [Bitcoin Target Calculator](https://blockchain-academy.hs-mittweida.de/bitcoin-target/) to get the expected target.

 Ensure `ETHERSCAN_API_KEY` is set.
 Then, run the following to deploy and verify.